cooliris2010/cooliris2010/README.md

 - 👋 Hi, I’m @cooliris2010
-- 👀 I’m interested in working with huge datasets
+- 👀 I’m interested in working with huge datasets and see what tools help solve the problems of massive data sets.
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on data analysis, web scraping, complex sql , beautiful tableau visuals.
 - 📫 How to reach me ...